top of page

 - Vocoders

-May be obvious for many of you, but vocoders can be the first thing you would think of when trying to transform one sound into an other.
+May be obvious for many of you, but vocoders can be the first thing you would think of when trying to transform one sound into another.
 The ability to make your synth patches 'sing' with your voice or a pad sound rhythmic by triggering it via a percussion loop for example.
 I talked a bit about them in the last blog post Getting Creative With Noise and will certainly investigate them more in the future.

 - Matching EQs